kubernetes-sigs/kind/site/content/docs/user/ingress.md

 ## Using Ingress

-The following example creates simple http-echo services and an Ingress object to route to these services.
+The following example creates a simple agnhost service and an Ingress object to route to that service.

 ```yaml
 {{% readFile "static/examples/ingress/usage.yaml" %}}